 Bulk Buying:

-health conscious people, this is a better way of keeping your dietary content in check.
+Bulk buying is not limited to private tennis lessons packages which save you on your tennis bill.
+Buying food in bulk saves money, and for health conscious people, this is a better way of keeping your dietary content in check.
 This also allows you to pack food to go.
 Bulk buying applies when it comes to equipment as well.
 Buy tennis balls by the cases.
 If you get a good deal on tennis shoes, buy a couple of pairs.
 Most brands carry shoes with a “six month guarantee”, and most high performance players get an opportunity to use their guarantee.
 The guarantee allows you to send your worn-out shoes back with the receipt before the six-month period from the time of purchase.

 Until the next blog, happy savings, tennis enthusiasts!